 Ancien Régime feudalism, for all its confusion and inconsistency, had provided a basis for French society, agricultural production and land management.
 Privilege, for all its inequality, had underpinned France’s political, judicial and administrative systems.
 The Assembly’s abolition of this framework meant it would need to be replaced – a long and difficult process for any government, let alone one in the throes of revolution.

 There was also the question of how seigneurial rights holders might respond to ideologues in the Assembly legislating away their property.
-Many believed the monarchy, nobility and high clergy would organise a counter-revolution to recover what they had lost.
+Many believed the monarchy, nobility and high clergy might organise a counter-revolution to recover what they had lost.

 News of the August Decrees had some immediate practical effects.
 At first, France’s peasants welcomed the decrees, seeing them as a fulfilment of peasant grievances expressed in the cahiers.